deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 2. Go to **Applications > Tailscale**.
 3. Enable Tailscale.
 4. Use the device bind link to connect the router to your Tailscale account.
 5. **Enable "Allow Remote Access LAN" before binding.** The route advertisement is sent during the initial registration.
 If it was off when you first bound, you may need to disconnect and re-bind.
+Do not enable "Allow Remote Access WAN" unless you specifically need to reach devices on the WAN side of the router through Tailscale.
+For this setup, only LAN access is needed.

 ### Approve the Subnet Route